Shopify/polaris/documentation/guides/migrating-from-v8-to-v9.md

 ## CSS Custom Properties

-CSS Custom Properties that were renamed can be replaced with the new CSS custom property name.
+CSS custom properties that were renamed can be replaced with the new CSS custom property name.

 |              Before               |               After                |
 | :-------------------------------: | :--------------------------------: |